aabbtree77/surveillance/README.md

     </tr>
 </table>

+Here is a simple memo to do automatic motion detection and video storage on Ubuntu 22.04 for a basic ONVIF-compatible or generic RTSP camera assumed to be within the same LAN as the storage PC.

 ## Setup

-Here is a simple way to do automatic motion detection and video storage on Ubuntu 22.04 for a basic ONVIF-compatible or generic RTSP camera assumed to be within the same LAN as the storage PC.

 Get the network address of the camera somehow: